Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 A new message is easy to find even if you’ve joined a lot of channels on Pumble, the team communication app

-Everything about Pumble is customizable, from the sections in the sidebar to the individual channels, and even the colors of the app.
-Though I’m partial to the purple theme, there are actually 10 shades to choose from, with light and dark versions of each.
+Everything about Pumble is customizable, from the sections in the sidebar to the individual channels, and even the colors of the app — there are 10 shades to choose from, with light and dark versions of each.

 Sidebar customization on Pumble, the business messaging app